How did The Minimalist Lifestyle Movement begin?

 Many people are looking to the Minimalist Lifestyle Movement to counter this ever-growing, consumer-driven, fast-paced existence.

-The Minimalist Lifestyle Movement encourages people to be more intentional about what they purchase, own, and consume to better focus on what really matters in life.
+The Minimalist Lifestyle Movement encourages people to be more intentional about what they purchase, own, and consume to better focus on what matters in life.

 Let’s explore who started the Minimalist Lifestyle Movement and help you decide what it could mean for you.